Customize Consent Preferences

 02 May 2021 - 08:05

-Share on:
+Share this

 The experiences of two patients: one waiting for a lung transplant, the other a lung transplant recipient, published in Breathe in March 2021.